robbxi/digit-classifiers/README.md

 - 28x28 grayscale images
 - 10 classes (digits 0-9)

-The dataset is automatically downloaded on first run.
+A subset of the dataset is automatically downloaded on first run for KNN and Bayes.

 ## Requirements
 ```